aadev151/helpers/README.md

 - [Charitable organization "Rainbow"](https://raduga-omsk.ru/how-to-help/?lang_ui=en)

 ## License
-You can distribute and modify the source code with the permition of the developer.
+You CANNOT do anything to this code, it belongs to the developer.
 [License](https://github.com/aadev151/helpers/blob/main/LICENSE.md)